cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

     The partition key refers to a piece of data in each of our database entries that will arrange them into groups.
 The idea is to choose a key such that, in an average day reading from our database, no group will be accessed much more than any other group.
 Here we're choosing an chemical element's _period_ (row number in the periodic table) as the partition key.
 It's not necessarily the _best_ partition key, but for our project it's good enough.

   - **Container Max RU/s**: Enter `1000`.
 This number is an estimate of how much data will be read and written from our database in a given second.
 The units here are called "RU"s ("request units").
 Reading one entry from the database equates roughly to 1 RU, while writing one entry equates to 5 RUs.
-This value **directly influences how much our database will cost** (higher max RU/s, higher cost), so for a low-performance database we'll choose a low number.
+This value **directly influences how much our database will cost** (higher max RU/s, higher cost).

 ![](./img/az-cosmos-container-options.png)